aMarCruz/react-native-text-size/README.md

 Calculate the height of each of the strings in an array.

-This is an alternative to `measure` designed for cases in which you have to calculate the height of numerous text blocks with common characteristics (width, font, etc), a Typical case in the `<FlatList>`.
+This is an alternative to `measure` designed for cases in which you have to calculate the height of numerous text blocks with common characteristics (width, font, etc), a Typical case with `<FlatList>`.

 The measurement uses the same algorithm as `measure` but it returns only the height of each block and, by avoiding multiple steps through the bridge, it is faster... _much faster_ on Android!